 We don’t have MagicBands over in Disneyland.
 I get asked all the time do you think we are going to get them?
 I don’t think so, as a matter of fact starting in 2021 WDW will no longer provide MagicBands for free with your resort booking.
 Starting in 2021 Disney will unveil a new offering as part of the My Disney Experience app that will bring features of a MagicBand to your smart device.
 It sounds like WDW will work more like Disneyland and use the app for everything at the parks.
 Currently at WDW the MagicBand comes preloaded with your park tickets on it and gives you access to your resort room.
 You can add your form of payment to it and just tap your MagicBand and pay for everything in the parks.
 It really is a fun gadget, but not necessary in order to go to WDW.

 California has pretty moderate temps with a dry heat and it rarely rains.
 Be prepared over in Florida for the VERY humid hot summers with downpours out of nowhere.
 Always be prepared for rain and check the weather frequently.
+Download the Dark Sky Weather app for your trip.
 Bring a fan and cooling towels in the summer.

 Disney California Adventure is home to one of the best Imagineered lands in all the parks, Carsland.
 I’m always amazed at all the work Imagineers put into that land.
 Likewise you must visit Pandora – The World of Avatar in Disney’s Animal Kingdom.
 It’s out of this world breathtaking!
 Make sure you visit during the day and again at night time!